BitcoinSchema/chronos-api/README.md

 Set the following environmental variables:

-- `MONGO_URL` A connection string to your mongo database. ex: mongodb://localhost:27017/bmap when running locally, or mongodb://mongo:27017/bmap from within a container.
+- `CHRONOS_MONGO_URL` A connection string to your mongo database. ex: mongodb://localhost:27017/bmap when running locally, or mongodb://mongo:27017/bmap from within a container.

 # Run